vlzware/stide/README.md

 - Stide uses stream encryption based on PRNG, which is seeded by the hash of the password.
 The encryption gets applied to the hiding route, the color channel and on the secret data itself.

 #### 5. Compiling:
+- On windows use MinGW with mingw32-pthreads-w32.
-- Compile with 'make' from the 'src' directory.
-You may need to install sqlite3 and libpng headers.
-The resulting binaries (stide and stide_gtk) reside in 'bin/linux'.
+- Compile with 'make -f [Makefile]' with the proper Makefile for your platform in the 'src' directory.
+The resulting binaries - stide (and stide_gtk if on linux) reside in 'bin/[platform]'.
 - Stide uses statically builded versions of zlib and libpng.
 - sqlite3 source and headers are also compiled.
 - Here is the complete output of 'ldd stide':